sdsgisd/soapfilm_implementation/README.md

 #### Giant Bubble
 Configuration file: giantbubble.txt
-Initialization: press 'G', then press 'i' twice to get the simulation mode 2
+Initialization: press 'G', then press 'i' twice to get the simulation mode 2, and run.

 #### Cyclone
 Configuration file: cyclone.txt
-Initialization: press 'G'
+Initialization: press 'G' and run.
+The velocity field customized for this scene is automatically generated.

 ## Dependencies
 This program is built by standard procedures using CMAKE (http://www.cmake.org).